TheHellBox/Sorption-Space-Sim/README.md

 **Sorption** - Open Source Space Sim written on Rust

+*Sorption is a physical and chemical process by which one substance becomes attached to another.* - Wikipedia

 ### Road map
 - [ ] Universe generator
   - [x] Star/planet parameters